No Highway: Publication history

+The initial US publication took place at the end of August 1948.
+But on publication BOAC objected to the use of its name without permission, and associated with aircraft disasters.
+It threatened to sue Heinemann unless its name was removed.
+British publication was therefore delayed until 13 December while all references to BOAC were changed to CATO.

 Adaptations

 The film adaptation of the novel was released in 1951, starring James Stewart as Honey, Jack Hawkins as Scott, and Marlene Dietrich as Teasdale.
 The film was released as No Highway in the Sky in the United States and elsewhere.
 It presents Mr Honey as odd rather than being nervous at possible dismissal.

 No Highway, a radio adaptation dramatised by Mike Walker with Paul Ritter as Honey, William Beck as Scott, and Fenella Woolgar as Teasdale was directed by Toby Swift for BBC Radio 4's Classic Serial in August 2010.

 An earlier BBC Radio 4 Classic Serial, dramatised by Brian Gear in three episodes, and broadcast weekly from 11 May 1986, starred John Clegg as Theodore Honey, Norman Bowler as Scott, and Margaret Robertson as Monica Teasdale.